borlaugg/borlaugg.github.io/aboutme.md

 Hi!
 My name is Rishabh.
 I'm an undergrad at Indian Institute of Technology Bombay, pursuing a B.Tech degree in the department of Electrical Engineering.
-I love playing football and play for my university, although I don't really watch much of it, but I do enjoy watching murder mystery movies/documentaries.
+I love playing football and play for my university, although I don't really watch much of it.
+However, I do enjoy watching murder mystery movies/documentaries.

 If you're wondering 'why borluagg?' you are right in asking so